-The total contributions from all sources including the individual, as well as family and friends is \$14,000 per year.
+The total contributions from all sources including the individual, family, and friends is \$18,000 per year, unless contributions include wages, then the maximum annual contribution goes up by \$14,580 for a total maximum of \$32,580.00.
 This is the maximum from all sources of donors.
 The total limit over time that could be held in an ABLE account in a particular state is limited to the education related code section 529 savings accounts.
-Some states (like Oklahoma) have set that limit at no more than \$300,000 per that state's 529 plan.
-However for persons who are receiving SSI as well as Medicaid, the ABLE act exempts the first \$100,000 in an ABLE account from being considered as a resource for SSI purposes.
-However if the ABLE account exceeds 100,000 the disabled beneficiary will be suspended from eligibility for SSI benefits and can no longer receive any SSI monthly income.
+Some states (like Oklahoma) have set that limit at no more than \$450,000 per that state's 529 plan.
+However for persons who are receiving SSI as well as Medicaid, the ABLE act exempts the first \$100,000 in an ABLE account exceeds \$100,000 the disabled beneficiary will be suspended from eligibility for SSI benefits and can no longer receive any SSI monthly income.
 However that same beneficiary will continue to be eligible for Medicaid.
 The state will likely be able to recoup some Medicaid expenses expended on behalf of the disabled individual after the death of the disabled beneficiary.
 This is similar to the Medicaid payback trust discussed earlier.

-The ABLE account is designed to hold funds and allow those funds to be disbursed for "qualified disability expenses".
+The ABLE account is designed to hold funds and allow those funds to be disbursed for "qualified disability expenses" (see Appendix B).
 These expenses include, but are not limited to, such things as: education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative expenses, legal fees, expenses for oversight and monitoring, funeral and burial expenses, and other expenses approved under Section 529A of the Internal Revenue Code.
-The Treasury Department which has been entrusted by the Congressional act with establishing and oversight of the ABLE account regulations requires that the state maintain documentation to prove that the expenses are qualified.
-In 2016 numerous states have not only authorized the establishment of ABLE accounts but are also creating procedures by which a disabled individual could established such an account.
-The ABLE act limits an individual to establishing only one ABLE accounts.
-To help those living in states which do not yet offer ABLE accounts to nonresidents.
+The Treasury Department has been entrusted by the Congressional act with establishing and oversight of the ABLE account regulations.
+As of January 2024, there are 49 ABLE plans nationwide.
+Many allow non-residents to participate.
+In addition to allowing means-tested benefits recipients to accumulate resources, and the growth is tax-free, account owners can select from multiple investment plans.